PERSOL HR DATA BANK in APAC

 -

-Severance Pay
+Severance Pay (Uang Pesangon)

 -

-The sum of money to be paid as a reward for service rendered during the worker/laborer's term of employment shall be determined as follows (Labor Law, Article 156, Paragraph 3).
+The sum of money to be paid as a reward for service rendered during the worker/laborer's term of employment shall be determined as follows (Manpower Law, Article 156, Paragraph 3).
 The reward is required to be paid in accordance with the number of years of service of the employee:

 -